Is There Any Treatment for Someone Having Suffered a Traumatic Brain Injury?

-Film studies help in determining the diagnosis and prognosis of a Traumatic Brain Injury, or TBI, patient.
+Film studies help in determining the diagnosis and prognosis of a TBI patient.
 Those with mild to moderate injuries should receive neck, or cervical, X-rays, as well as a skull x-ray. to look for bone fractures or spine injury.

 For moderate to severe cases, a computed tomography, or CT scan, should be obtained.
 Moderately or worse injured individuals frequently receive rehabilitation that involves specific treatment programs such as physical therapy, physiatry (physical medicine), occupational therapy, speech/language therapy, psychology/psychiatry, and social support.

 Cognitive rehabilitation, as explained below, is often helpful for people with mild brain injuries.Cognitive Rehabilitation in the Treatment of a TBI

 Cognitive rehabilitation is part of a comprehensive treatment approach for those who have suffered a traumatic brain injury.
 Because brain injuries are unlike any other, the treatment needs to be well-rounded.
 In addition to emergent medical care, which could include emergency surgery, cognitive rehabilitation is used to help individuals regain as much of their baseline level of functioning as possible.

 Cognitive rehabilitation is a systematic treatment approach that focuses on practical, therapeutic, cognitive activities.
 These activities aid in reversing an individual’s brain and behavior deficits.
 Some of the goals of cognitive rehabilitation include reinforcing behavior that had been learned previously and establishing new patterns of cognition to replace those that might have been lost.The History of Cognitive Rehabilitation